BDC Hamburger Icon

 The first thing that needs to be acknowledged is that today’s data is much more complex than the data a typical business was dealing with 20 years ago.

-Alongside the size of the data, today’s data is often very diverse in nature and is no longer confined to spreadsheets, with various automated systems generating large amounts of structured or semi-structured data, as for example could be the case in machine data, social network data or data generated by the internet of things.
+Alongside the size of the data, today’s data is often diverse and is no longer confined to spreadsheets.
+Various automated systems generate large amounts of structured or semi-structured data, such as in the case of machine data, social network data or data generated by the Internet of Things.

 Did You Know?Did you know